Barefoot Holistics | Reflexology in Albany WA

 Ancient Egypt

-Traditional Eastern Practices
+Traditional Eastern practices

 Western practitioners began developing zone theories and mapped reflex systems linking areas of the feet with different parts of the body.
+Eunice Ingham, described as the Mother of Reflexology, applied years of hands-on practice to develop and refine detailed foot maps and practical techniques.

 Modern reflexology